james-haddock/get-sorty/README.md

 - **Multi-Platform Functionality**: Get Sorty is designed to work on MacOS, Linux, and Windows.
 It can handle platform-specific file systems and paths.
 - **Multithreading**: Get Sorty implements multithreading to perform multiple actions simultaneously.
 This allows it to efficiently handle large numbers of files and directories without slowing down your system.
 - **Background Service**: Get Sorty runs as a background service, quietly monitoring your directories without interrupting your work.
 It uses efficient algorithms and system calls to minimize CPU and memory usage.
 - **Configuration CLI**: Get Sorty comes with a separate command-line interface for configuration.
-This CLI connects to the Get Sorty service via an API, allowing you to configure Get Sorty without stopping the service.
+This CLI connects to the Get Sorty service via Inter-Process Communication (IPC), allowing you to configure Get Sorty without stopping the service.

 ## Software Design
 ### Layered Architecture